 Permissions and Copyright: Publication of EHP lies in the public domain and is therefore without copyright.
 All text from EHP may be reprinted freely.
-However, articles from EHP, especially the News section, may contain photographs or illustrations copyrighted by other commercial organizations or individuals that may not be used without obtaining prior approval from the holder of the copyright.
+However, articles from EHP, especially the News section, may contain photographs or illustrations copyrighted by other commercial organizations or individuals, which may not be used without obtaining prior approval from the holder of the copyright.

-EHP 2013 Overview (PDF, 2.5MB)
+EHP 2014 Overview (PDF, 1.5MB)

-EHP Fact Sheet (PDF, 1.2MB)
+EHP Fact Sheet (PDF, 910KB)

 Publication of articles in EHP does not mean the NIEHS condones, endorses, approves, or recommends the use of any products, services, materials, methodology, or policies stated therein.
 Conclusions and opinions are those of the individual authors and advertisers only and do not reflect the policies or views of the NIEHS.